Applelo/VitaMaterialKit/README.md

 ### Kit in C++ inspired by Material UI to create quickly a beautiful application for PSVita systems

-Wiki will be available soon to explain how to create an app and details each functions in each class.
+Wiki will be available soon to explain how to create an app, the view system and details each functions in each class.

 ## Showcase